pyepics/pyepics/doc/overview.rst

 the data just hasn't been received yet, but may show up later.

 The *use_monitor* argument sets whether to rely on the monitors from the underlying PV.
-The default is ``False``, so that each :func:`caget` will explicitly ask the value to be sent instead of relying on the automatic monitoring normally used for persistent PVs.
-This makes :func:`caget` act more like command-line tools, and slightly less efficient than creating a PV and getting values with it.
+The default is ``True``, so that cached values will be used.
+Using ``False`` will make the each :func:`caget` explicitly ask the value to be sent instead of relying on the automatic monitoring normally used for persistent PVs.
+This will make :func:`caget` act more like command-line tools, and slightly less efficient than creating a PV and getting values with it.
 If performance is a concern, using monitors is recommended.
 For more details on making :func:`caget` more efficient, see :ref:`pv-automonitor-label` and :ref:`advanced-get-timeouts-label`.

 The *as_string* argument tells the function to return the **string representation** of the value.
 The details of the string representation